forest-fire/firemock/README.md

 This additional configuration has made a few notable changes:

-- There are now 11 pet records in the database
+- There are now 11 pet records queued for inclusion in the database
 - The first 10 of these pets will receive a random name and be associated with 5 appointments
 - The last pet -- Flopsy -- has her name set statically and because Flopsy is so damn healthy we have associated zero appointments.
 - Finally, you may have noticed that while the `pet` schema has a _belongsTo_ relationship to `customer` we have not made reference to this in our deployment configuration (as opposed to what we did with `appointment`).
 This means that each pet will have a `customerId` record on it but it will be set to a blank string value.